 When you visit Prague, it is worth remembering that not only does the city boast an impressive history, which stretches back many hundreds of years, but it has also fostered prominent architects, artists, and designers of the 20th century.
 Prague was once the centre of Central European modernism, a fact which today, after a long period of dictatorship, has almost faded into oblivion.
 During recent years, modernist Czech architecture and interior design have experienced a recovery, and there is nearly always a good exhibition to see.

-The Czech capital is small and compact, with hospody (beerhouses) that offer the world’s best beers stationed on every street corner.
+The Czech capital is small and compact, with hospody (beer-houses) offering the world’s best beers stationed on every street corner.
 The most important areas are the central districts of the city: Staré Město (Old Town), Josefov, Nové Město (New Town), and Malá Strana (Lesser Town).
 These are best explored on foot.

 Staronová Synagoga (Old-New Synagogue)